 As the primary identifier for Oregon State University, the logo must be used on all forms of communication and whenever the university is being represented.

 Consistent use of the logo strengthens recognition for Oregon State and helps build a unified brand.
 Unique logos for academic, administrative or research units undermine this effort and are not permitted, without exception.
 A logo is defined as an image that uses the same shapes colors, font arrangement and visual lock-up of elements, in repeated use.
-For event graphics and materials, go to the Illustration guidelines.

 The crest should be black and placed on a field of white, which allows for consistent use across different color backgrounds and photos.